13 May 2017

 Now is the time to start discussions on local birding discussion lists to make a plan to find difficult species.
 Learn how to share Global Big Day with others.
 Who will “get” Yucatan Jay?
 Golden-breasted Starling?
 Ibisbill?
 Palm Cockatoo?
 Not all efforts need to work towards the global total.
 Try to organize in your home state, province, or even county to make sure teams spread out and find as many species as possible.
 Put your patch on the worldwide Global Big Day map.
 Tweet #eBird_GBD.

 Join A Global Network of Birders and Conservationists

 Global Big Day connects a network of people across the world to support a cause that transcends languages and cultures.
 From the southern tip of Africa to the soaring peaks of Himalayas, and from the Ecuadorian rainforest to backyards in New York – we are all a part of Team eBird, working to understand and conserve the birds we care about.
-Help mobilize birders in your area and see other efforts worldwide by country, state, and province.

 Make Your Sightings Count